-Seattle Maritime 101.
 Discover how business, labor, government and community leaders are working together to grow our important working waterfront.
 And check out the economic value of the maritime and fishing industries and the diversity of career opportunities!

 3. Excellent Products and Services: The maritime cluster delivers excellent products and services with the highest level of customer service.
 Did you know that there are more than 2,000 maritime businesses in Washington?

 5. Growing the Working Waterfront: Our region is passionate about the maritime industry, growing the working waterfront economic sector and building strong working partnerships between businesses, labor, the community and government.
-Did you Washington is one of the few states with a Maritime Sector Lead to help coordinate the development of the industry?
+Did you know Washington State is one of the few states with a Maritime Sector Lead to help coordinate the development of the industry?

 The Seattle Propeller Club developed this public engagment campaign to showcase the industry in May and celebrate Nationial Maritime Day, May 22.
 The effort has created a unique partnership between the Seattle Propeller Club, the Port of Seattle, the private sector, and regional maritime industry organizations to highlight our maritime industry and its important role in our community and the regional economy.